Table of Contents

 “As a result, antioxidants go out and lower what we call oxidative stress to help reduce cancer risk,” DiMarino explains.

-It's difficult to make recommendations for grape types because they are so dependent on your location and climate.
+It's difficult to recommend grape types because they depend on your location and climate.

-You should go to a garden center or nursery that is not in your immediate vicinity.
+You should go to a garden center or nursery, not in your immediate vicinity.
 I don't advocate that you go to a chain store in these circumstances.
 You're looking for gardening help from locals.

 1. Lemberger Grapes

-Although Lemberger grapes originated in Germany, they are now grown in a variety of boreal regions.
+Although Lemberger grapes originated in Germany, they are now grown in various boreal regions.
 They are a unique cultivar that blooms from August to September and has gorgeous blue skin with a sweet, somewhat peppery flavour.
-If you produce wine from Lemberger grapes, you'll notice a hint of pepper as well.
+If you produce wine from Lemberger grapes, you'll also notice a hint of pepper.

 2. Gewurztraminer Grapes

-These grapes, which have a season that runs from July to September, are covered in a dusty crimson skin and have an almost translucent flesh inside.
-They can be eaten raw or processed into white wine, which results in a tint that is practically clear.
+These grapes, which have a season that runs from July to September, are covered in dusty crimson skin and have an almost translucent flesh inside.
+They can be eaten raw or processed into white wine, which results in a practically clear tint.
 Gewurztraminer grapes are exceptionally juicy and clean-tasting, resembling stone fruits in flavour.

 3. Concord Grapes

 This grape is also commonly used as a fruit juice ingredient.
-This is because Concord is thought to offer all of the benefits of both red and white grapes.
+This is because Concord is thought to offer all the benefits of red and white grapes.

-Jam, jelly, juice, food flavouring, cakes, desserts, and a variety of other goods are made from these grapes.
+Jam, jelly, juice, food flavouring, cakes, desserts, and other goods are made from these grapes.

 4. Kyoho Grapes

 Kyoho grapes are a type of red grape that is widely grown throughout East Asia.
-The fruit of Kyoho grapes is blackish-purple or virtually black in colour.
+The fruit of Kyoho grapes is blackish-purple or virtually black.
 The inside flesh is delicious, with high sugar content and mild acidity, and includes large seeds.